deconst/deconst-docs/developing/architecture.rst

     :term:`metadata envelopes`, each of which contains one page of rendered HTML and associated metadata.

-    If the current branch is live, the generated envelopes are then submitted to the :term:`content service` for storage and indexing.
-Otherwise, a local :term:`presenter` is invoked to complete a full build of this subtree of the final site, which is then published to CDN and linked on the pull request.

-    There will be one preparer for each supported format of :term:`content repository`; initially, Sphinx and Jekyll.
-The preparer will be executed by a CI/CD system on each commit to the repository.
+    There is one preparer for each supported format of :term:`content repository`; current, Sphinx and Jekyll.
+The preparer is executed by a CI/CD system on each commit to the repository.

+  submitter
+    Process responsible for traversing directories populated with :term:`metadata envelopes` and asset files and submitting them to the :term:`content service`.
+The submitter submits content and assets in bulk transactions and avoids submitting unchanged content.

   content service
     Service that accepts submissions and queries for the most recent :term:`metadata envelope`